The Twins

 Turns out it was all about narcotics.
 The bad guys were really after the guy in the kitchen but shot the wrong guy.
 They shot the girl’s dad who had nothing to do with it.
 The guy in the kitchen was a friend of the man who got shot.
 The dead guy let the drug guy stay with him for a few days.
 The bad guys shot the girl’s dad and figured out he was the wrong person.
 They then went after the other guy and cut him when for some reason they decided it was time to leave.
 On the recording you can hear the guys saying let’s get out of here in Spanish.
 It wasn’t seconds later they were in their car, and I was coming around the corner.

 Funny how fate or God takes care of you sometimes.
 Just a few seconds earlier and I could’ve been in the middle of the whole thing.
 I’m sure many more people would’ve gotten hurt or killed.
-I tried to keep up with the case, but they never found anyone.
-Guys like that always end up in prison though.
+I tried to keep up with the case, but they never found any of the bad guys.
+Dopers like that always end up in prison though.
 They go along until their luck runs out.
 I always wondered what happened to those beautiful girls.
 Thinking about it today I get upset.
 I hope they ended up with a good life.